bjaan/pandorasbox/README.md

 * You can navigate to the local port 8888 on the Raspberry Pi, the link will look like http://pandorasbox.local:8888
 * The currently playing song title, artist, and album is shown with the cover art is shown, and is updated seconds after starting the next song
 * Pause, like or dislike, skip songs
-* Create new stations based of an artist's style or a keyword, or switch to another one, or delete a channel.
+* Create new stations based of an artist's style or a keyword, or switch to another station, or delete a station.

 # Required software